bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  9
 ```

-Adding a negative integer before the n argument changes the selection
+<p>Adding a negative integer before the n argument changes the selection
 again.
 Here the li:nth-child(-2n+5) selector identifies every second
 list item within the first five list items starting with the first list
-item, thus the list items on lines 2, 4, and 6 are selected.
+item, thus the list items on lines 2, 4, and 6 are selected.</p>

 <h4>CSS</h4>